Marcus Fizer: Professional career

 After one season in Milwaukee, he failed to sign a free agent deal with another team.
 In November 2005, he signed with the Austin Toros of the NBA Development League.
 On March 8, 2006, Fizer signed a 10-day contract with the Seattle SuperSonics, but did not play any games for them.
 On March 31, 2006, he was named the NBA Development League MVP for the 2005–2006 season.
 The same day, he was signed to a 10-day contract with the New Orleans Hornets.
 Fizer only played 3 games with New Orleans with averages of 6.7 points, 2.3 rebounds on 53% FG shooting.

-Fizer's final NBA game was played on April 19, 2006 in a 95 - 115 loss to the Los Angeles Lakers.
+Fizer's final NBA game was played on April 19, 2006, in a 95 - 115 loss to the Los Angeles Lakers.
 Fizer recorded 9 points, 3 rebounds and 1 assist.

 He appeared in 289 career NBA games, making 35 starts and averaging 9.6 ppg, 4.6 rpg and 1.2 apg, shooting .435 from the floor and .691 from the free throw line in 20.9 mpg.
 Fizer scored 20+ points 17 times, with 10+ rebounds on 22 occasions in his four-year NBA career.

 Fizer played for the gold medal-winning United States team at the 2001 Goodwill Games in Brisbane, Australia while averaging 4.8 points and 3.0 rebounds, shooting .550 from the floor.

+Post NBA

 In the summer of 2006 he signed a one-year contract with Polaris World Murcia of the Spanish league ACB.
 Then he played with Capitanes de Arecibo, in the Puerto Rico professional basketball league (BSN).
 In 2007 Fizer signed a two-year deal with the Israeli team Maccabi Tel Aviv.
 In the 2007–2008 season the Israeli Super League club reached the Euroleague championship game, eventually losing to CSKA Moscow.
 Fizer was unable to play in the later stages of the Euroleague due to a knee injury that led to the termination of his contract with Maccabi just before the 2008–2009 season started.

 In February 2010, Fizer signed with the Guaynabo Mets of Puerto Rico, along with Antoine Walker.
 In 11 games he averaged 13.4 points, 6.6 rebounds and 2.5 assists per game.

 In December 2011, Fizer signed with the Taiwan Mobile Clouded Leopards of Taiwan.
 He was later released after playing just one game with them, despite scoring an impressive 23 points, 13 rebounds and 2 assists.

 In September 2012, Fizer joined Estudiantes de Bahía Blanca of Argentina.
 In 13 games he averaged 17.2 points, 6.4 rebounds and 1.4 assists per game.